Have-Samuel/my-Portifolio/README.md

 My Portfolio is responsive to different sizes of devices, with some of my recent works.
+And the popUps are also responsive depending on different screens.

 # Portfolio: Mobile version
 ![screenshot](./images/p-mob1.png)